MarketSquare/robotframework-robocop/docs/user_guide.rst

     --argumentfile jenkins_args.txt

 If no arguments are provided to Robocop it will try to find ``.robocop`` file and load it from there.
-It will start looking from current directory and go up until it found it or '.git' file is found.
+It will start looking from current directory and go up until it founds it or '.git' file is found.

 Listing available rules
 -----------------------